ActuallyZach/ComputerScience/README.md

 - Other stuffz
 1. I mean it's just a website just click stuff

-## Computer Science A
-1. Go to the - [CSA FOLDER](https://github.com/Zxtreme03/ComputerScience/tree/master/CSA) and look around for what you need.
-2. Look around and download stuff
-3. The stuff is not very well organized and therefore very unorganized.
-It may take you a while to find stuff

 ## Credits
 - Zachary Lineman, writing and coding
 - Taryn DeFusco, editing and making sure my english is understandable